 The panel considers submitted abstracts for suitability for a poster that will be on display during the conference.

 Authors of accepted abstracts will receive an e-mail.
 Authors will then need to provide a copy of the digital poster and video/audio presentation.
 The Centre will provide instructions for poster design and how to upload the digital poster.
 The deadline for receipt of this will be 13 October 2022.

 Your abstract and poster will be available to view online by all those attending the conference and will also be available to view on our website.

 The Centre for Advancing Practice poster review panel reserves the right to reject any submission

 By submitting your work, you are granting NHS England permission in perpetuity to retain, reproduce, publish in various formats, and promote all poster materials as submitted.
 This includes where relevant identifiable information such as contact details for non-commercial uses as it sees fit.
 You will need to state that you consent to this request as part of the submission process

 All research posters are peer-reviewed by a committee of experts.
 Poster reviews are single-blind: reviewers will see author names, but authors will not see reviewer names.

 Submit your abstract

-- When this submission has been properly received, a confirmation email will be sent to each author entered.
-These emails should be kept as receipts.
-If they do not get this email, it is likely that the submission has not been received.
+- A confirmation email will be sent to each author submitting the abstract.
 It is your responsibility to confirm that the submission has been received.